-&lt;sup>89 Park, T., Cheng, D., Lloyd-Travaglini, C., Bernstein, J., Palfai, T., & Saitz, R. (2015).
+&lt;sup>90 Park, T., Cheng, D., Lloyd-Travaglini, C., Bernstein, J., Palfai, T., & Saitz, R. (2015).
 Changes in health outcomes as a function of abstinence and reduction in illicit psychoactive drug use: A prospective study in primary care.
 Addiction, 110, 1476-1483.

-&lt;sup>90Vederhus, J., Birkeland, B., & Clausen, T. (2016).
+&lt;sup>91 Vederhus, J., Birkeland, B., & Clausen, T. (2016).
 Perceived quality of life, 6 months after detoxification: Is abstinence a modifying factor?
 Quality of Life Research, 25, 2315-2322.

 Compared to the general population, individuals who have a substance use disorder are more likely to also have a co-occurring mental health disorder.
-At intake, almost two-thirds of clients met study criteria for depression, almost three-fourths met criteria for generalized anxiety, and 29.0% reported suicidal thoughts or attempts in the past 6 months.
-At follow-up, there were significant reductions in mental health symptoms for RCOS clients - 16.2% met depression criteria, 20.1% met anxiety criteria, and only 3.2% reported suicidality in the past 6 months.
-Further, the majority of clients (78.5%) met criteria for either depression or anxiety at intake, with a significant decrease to 24.6% at follow-up.
+At intake, seven in ten clients met study criteria for depression, three-fourths met criteria for generalized anxiety, and almost one-third reported suicidal thoughts or attempts in the past 6 months.
+At follow-up, there were significant reductions in mental health symptoms for RCOS clients - 15% met depression criteria, 25% met anxiety criteria, and only 3% reported suicidality in the past 6 months.
+Further, the majority of clients (81%) met criteria for either depression or anxiety at intake, with a significant decrease to 27% at follow-up.

-Among individuals who reported any of the victimization experiences in their lifetime at intake, 30.0% screened positive for PTSD symptoms.
-Among the individuals who reported any victimization in the 6 months before follow-up, only 9.2% screened positive for PTSD symptoms.
+Among individuals who reported any of the victimization experiences in their lifetime at intake, 34% screened positive for PTSD symptoms at intake, and 3% of these individuals screened positive for PTSD symptoms at follow-up.